 How to specify emergency contacts for Emergency SOS on iPhone

 The Emergency SOS feature on iOS can also alert trusted contacts.
-Such as family members or close friends, letting them know that you’ve dialed the emergency services, and sharing your current location.
+Such as family members or close friends, letting them know that you’ve dialled the emergency services, and sharing your current location.
 If you’ve already mentioned emergency contacts in the Medical ID section of the Health app, then those will appear on the Emergency SOS setting page.

 For those who haven’t saved these details, open the Health app from your home screen.
 Choose Medical ID in the bottom right, and then click Edit near the bottom.
 Scroll down to find the Emergency Contacts section, tap on Add emergency contact to pick people from your list of contacts.